Jennetters/Jennetters.github.io/pages/about/index.md

 <p>I'm Jennette.
 Some people call me j.net.</p>

-<p>When I'm not obsessively reading, see <a href="#exhibitA">Exhibit A</a>, I like to tinker with various things.
-Generally, if I'm not reading, crafting, or baking, I spend the rest of my free time crocheting like the rockin' granny I aspire to be, <a href="http://meandmyhook.etsy.com" target=_new>Exhibit B</a>.
-Lately I've been diving face-first into the world of mechanical keyboards.
-Building my first keyboard was so much more fun than I thought would be, and I wanted somewhere to share a bit of my adventures and of course, pictures.</p>
+<p>My superpower is my incredible ability to break things, which led to me becoming a Software Tester.
+In my spare time, when I'm not obsessively reading (<a href="#exhibitA">Exhibit A</a>), crafting, or baking, I am  usually crocheting like the rockin' granny I aspire to be (<a href="http://meandmyhook.etsy.com" target=_new>Exhibit B</a>).

-<p>This is that somehwere, let's call it: <a href="https://jennetters.github.io">Exhibit C</a>.</p>
+<p>Lately I've been diving face-first into the wonderful world of mechanical keyboards.
+Building my first keyboard was so much more fun than I thought would be, and I wanted somewhere to share a bit of my adventures and of course, pictures.
+This is that somehwere, let's call it: <a href="https://jennetters.github.io">Exhibit C</a>.</p>

 <p>So that's me, in a nutshell: Bibliophile, software testing monkey, maker of banana hammocks.</p>